Skip to content

 Morphine is an opiate that occurs naturally in the poppy plant and originates from Southeast Asia.
 Morphine is often prescribed in hospitals for pain relief.
 However, due to its potential for opiate addiction and abuse, morphine was given a Schedule II Classification.
 Taking it without a doctor’s prescription is considered abuse, making it illegal.

-Morphine is used in order to alleviate medium to severe pain in various patients.
+Morphine is used to alleviate medium to severe pain in various patients.
 In most circumstances, morphine is administered through an IV or injection, but it may also be given in pill form.

-Morphine may be used on patients that went through surgery, as well as pain management for patients that are going through terminal cancer.
-In certain circumstances, morphine may also be used to provide short-term relief from an injury.
+Morphine may be used on patients undergoing surgery and pain management for patients going through terminal cancer.
+In certain circumstances, morphine may also provide short-term relief from an injury.

 How Morphine Affects the Body

-Morphine binds itself to the opioid receptors from the human brain, preventing your nervous system from sending pain signals.
-This can lead to the absence of pain, a deep feeling of relaxation, euphoria, and an overall dreamlike state.
+Morphine binds itself to the opioid receptors in the human brain, preventing your nervous system from sending pain signals.
+This can lead to the absence of pain, deep relaxation, euphoria, and an overall dreamlike state.

 Consumption of morphine for more than a month, even under the doctor’s orders, may lead to the following symptoms: